5 Keys to Avoiding Dwell Time Surcharges

 What's so wrong with a little idle time?

 A surcharge may feel unfair to some shippers.
 After all, who gets hurt by a bit of dwell time?
-It might feel like you're getting nickel-and-dimed, but look at it from the carrier's perspective: They only make money when a truck is moving, and some drivers aren't paid in full unless they're on the road.
+It might feel like you're getting nickel-and-dimed with shipping fees, but look at it from the carrier's perspective: They only make money when a truck is moving, and some drivers aren't paid in full unless they're on the road.
 There's a domino effect that brings real repercussions.

 A single delay for a less-than-truckload (LTL) shipment can get out of hand quickly.
 For example, an LTL carrier plans several pickups in advance to fill the truck.
 If you keep a driver waiting, there's a good chance the LTL dwell time will impact the next pickup and even the one after that.
 A driver could abandon a pickup altogether for this reason.
 When a carrier misses a pickup, it loses that business and takes a hit to its reputation.
 And it's not just the carrier whose reputation suffers – if your customer (or the next businesses' customer) misses their delivery because of your delay, everyone takes a hit.
 As you can see, a single ripple in the carefully planned transportation chain – be it a pickup or delivery – can quickly make waves.